-Given the chilly temperatures and unpredictable weather, you'll want to bundle up for your February visit to St. Louis.
+Given the chilly temperatures and unpredictable weather, it is a good idea to bundle up for your February visit to St. Louis.
 Pack long-sleeved base layers and sweaters that you can quickly pile on (or take off) depending on the weather.
-You'll also want to pack a medium-weight jacket (ideally waterproof), a hat, scarf, and gloves, moisture-wicking socks, and a sturdy pair of walking shoes or waterproof boots, as well.
+Bring a medium-weight jacket (ideally waterproof), a hat, scarf, and gloves, moisture-wicking socks, and a sturdy pair of walking shoes or waterproof boots, as well.
 Throw a scarf into your day bag, as this windy city can take you by surprise.
 If the wind picks up, a scarf can raise your body temperature several degrees by keeping gusts out of your jacket.

 February Events in St. Louis

-- Maple Sugaring-After School Session: Spend an afternoon learning how to make maple syrup at the Maple Sugar Festival.
+- Maple Sugaring-After School Session: Spend an afternoon learning how to make maple syrup.
 Workers with the Missouri Department of Conservation will show visitors how to find sugar maple trees, tap them, and boil the sap to make syrup.
 Sessions take place on Thursdays and Fridays throughout February from 1:30 to 3:00 p.m. and 4:00 p.m. to 5:30 p.m. on February 11, 2020, and is held outdoors, so dress appropriately.

-- More than 25 local breweries come together for the Centennial Beer Festival, premium tasting event on February 28 to 29, 2020, which starts with a five-course dinner paired with Six Mile Bridge beer.
-Enjoy samples of local craft beers, as well as top brews from around the country and the world.
+- Centennial Beer Festival: Many local breweries come together at the historic Schnaider Brewery Malt House for a premium tasting event on February 28 to 29, 2020, which starts with a five-course dinner paired with Six Mile Bridge beer.
+Enjoy samples of craft beers from the region, as well as top brews from around the country and the world.

 February Travel Tips